trackback-blockchain/trackback-verifiable/README.md

 </a>

 ## IMPORTANT!
-* This is a minimum viable product suite.
-The Tech Team is fully aware of limitations.
+* This is a minimum viable product suite with limited functionality.
 * Please do not use this for production

 ## Prerequisites